Arbiter09/Epicuria/README.md

-# 🍽️ Restaurant Discovery App
+# 🍽️ Epicuria

-A modern React-based restaurant discovery application that helps users find and explore restaurants with detailed menus, ratings, and essential information.
+A modern React-based food ordering app that helps users find and explore restaurants with detailed menus, ratings, and essential information.
 Built with React, React Router, and styled with Tailwind CSS for a sleek, responsive user experience.

 ## 📋 Table of Contents